pschachte/wybe/WYBE.md

 #### Optimisation Options

-The `--llvm-opt-level` (`-O`) options specifies the level of optimisation used within the LLVM compiler during the compilations stage of a Wybe module.
+The `--llvm-opt-level` (-O) option specifies the level of optimisation used within the LLVM compiler during the compilation stage of a Wybe module.
 By default, this is set to 3, yet supports the values 0, 1, 2, or 3.
 More information can be found [here](https://llvm.org/docs/CommandGuide/llc.html#id1).